 - Enabled text mining to understand the sentiment within the claim and correspondence along with extracting additional entities of information

 The Insight Gained

 By augmenting traditional business intelligence techniques with geospatial, graph and text analysis, the insurer gained insight into collusive behavior and fraud.
 In the first instance, the geospatial analysis provided insight into the proximity between the solicitor and people injured because of an accident.
 It also provided a view on repeated locations where accidents were occurring which had no CCTV surveillance suggesting accidents were being engineered.

 In the second instance, the graph analysis enabled the PEOPLE in particular, to be linked alongside the EVENT (accident) and the LOCATION to identify influencers within the network of people.
 In this case, it was a particular solicitor within a firm.

 Finally, the text mining enabled the insurer to review the claim details and extract key elements such as natures of injury e.g. whiplash and other information relating to the claim.

-The SAP BW/4 HANA modern data platform provides a rich data and analytics capability that deliver benefits to any organisation irrespective of whether they have SAP Applications.
-A more simplified data and analytics environment reduces TCO whilst enabling an organisation to analyse a wide range of data with minimal data movement.
+The SAP BW/4 HANA modern data platform provides a rich data and analytics capability that deliver benefits to any organization irrespective of whether they have SAP Applications.
+A more simplified data and analytics environment reduces TCO whilst enabling an organization to analyze a wide range of data with minimal data movement.